MenuClose

 Medical detox, also known as medically assisted treatment or medical intervention, is prescribing specialized medications to ease drug or alcohol withdrawal symptoms and decrease the chances of relapse.

 Medical detox can soothe the severity of symptoms, reduce cravings, and minimize the possibility of relapse.
 Medical detox relies on medications, which can affect each person differently.
-Side effects and drug interactions with specific medications and dosages will vary greatly from one person to another, so medical professionals must carefully supervise any medically assisted drug treatment plan for your health and safety.
+Side effects and drug interactions with specific medications and dosages will vary significantly from one person to another, so medical professionals must carefully supervise any medically assisted drug treatment plan for your health and safety.

 Quitting cold turkey without professional help is incredibly difficult and often less successful.
 Relapse is much more likely, along with relapse-induced overdose.
 It is ill-advised to go through drug detox alone when so many other options are available to make the process more bearable.